chroma-core/docs/docs/telemetry.md

 We will only track usage details that help us make product decisions, specifically:

 - Chroma version and environment
 - The Collection commands `add` or `delete`.
-We only track the anonymized uuid of a collection, not the name.
+We only track the anonymized uuid of a collection, not the name as well as the number of items added or deleted.

 We **do not** collect personally-identifiable or sensitive information, such as: usernames, hostnames, file names, environment variables, or hostnames of systems being tested.